 Karen Early (Vice-President) – Nutrition Education Program Coordinator with University of Wisconsin-Cooperative Extension in Brown County

-As a registered dietician and food advocate for my entire career, I have been passionate about sustainable eating, sustainable food systems and their benefits to the health of individuals and the environment.
+As a registered dietician food advocate and nutrition educator for my entire career, I have been passionate about sustainable eating, sustainable food systems and their benefits to the health of individuals and the environment.
 Now more than ever our health system needs an integrated approach.
 My current work with U-W Extension has addressed food security, food systems, poverty awareness and nutrition education with a special interest in hunger and obesity.
 I conduct applied research to address community initiatives for improving food security in low-income populations through developing community partnerships and collaborations of which New Leaf is a part.

 Megan Olson Hunt – Assistant Professor of Statistics, UW-Green Bay